lcnbr/PhysVault/PhysNotes/String/operator product expansion.md

 - Higher-point functions can depend on the available conformally invariant cross ratios in an arbitrary fashion.

-Once one has chosen a normalisation for operators, the data in a [[conformal field theory|CFT]] consists of
+Once one has chosen a normalisation for operators, the data in a [[7 CFT/conformal field theory|CFT]] consists of

 - [[conformal weight#^scaleingdim|scaling dimension]] along with the [[conformal weight#^confspin|spins]] of the [[Local Operators]]: this gives us the spectrum!,
 - coefficients of three-point function: structure constants.